What are some of the traits that define people who are assertive?

-Assertiveness is a skill we can acquire over time and a capacity that should be maintained.
-We should also avoid assuming extreme attitudes in one sense or the other.
-The capacity of being assertive in fact varies between two extremes, the first being that of total passivity, the incapacity to assume a particular stance in the presence of others and difficulty in relating to them, and the second being that of an excessive self-confidence, which may eventually turn into an aggressive attitude, whereby one would tend to prevaricate and impose one’s will upon other people and pay no attention at all to their needs.
-Neither of these extremes can be considered as adequate and, once again, the middle path is best.
+Being assertive is both a skill that can be acquired with practice and a capacity that can be nurtured over time.
+Additionally, we ought to steer clear of presuming extreme attitudes in any way, shape, or form.
+The ability to be assertive actually varies between two extremes: the first is that of total passivity, which is the inability to assume a particular stance in the presence of other people and difficulty in relating to them; the second is that of excessive self-confidence, which can eventually turn into an aggressive attitude, in which one would tend to prevaricate and impose one's will upon other people and pay no attention at all to their needs; the first extreme is that of total passivity.
+Again, the greatest option is to take the middle ground because none of these two extremes can be considered to be appropriate.

-Assertive types know very well that anyone can make a mistake or change their mind.
-They are thus sincere and honest with themselves and with others, admitting any errors they may have committed and confessing any change in their opinions, without experiencing feelings of excessive inadequacy or incompetence as a result of their action.
+People with an assertive personality type are aware of the fact that it is possible for anyone to err or alter their opinion.
+They are able to be sincere and honest with themselves as well as with other people, admitting any faults they may have committed and confessing any change in their ideas, without having feelings of overwhelming inadequacy or incompetence as a result of their conduct.

 To be forceful, you have to give yourself the respect that you deserve.
 The ability to develop connections with other people that are healthy and mutually respectful to one another is contingent on how one view and feels about oneself, as well as regard for one's individuality and one's uniqueness.
 Our connections with one another are not only fraught with difficulty and ambiguity, but they also have the potential to provoke feelings of unease in us.
 This is primarily the result of misunderstandings that were brought about as a consequence of an inability to communicate with other people in an open and honest manner.